 Epigenetics and Drug Diseases

-Epigenetic disorders and also what are known as drug-related diseases can affect all the cells of the body, not only individual control systems.
+Epigenetic disorders and also what we call drug-related diseases can affect all the cells of the body, not only individual control systems.
 For this reason they both have a considerable influence on the body’s physiology.

-The term “genetics” is often used in general usage, whereas what people actually mean is epigenetics, because only two percent of all diseases that are described as being genetic are really caused by a single defective gene.1Lipton, Bruce H., The Biology of Belief 10th Anniversary Edition (S.27)
+The term “genetics” is often used in general usage, whereas what people actually mean is epigenetics, because only 2% of all diseases that are described as being genetic are really caused by a single defective gene.1Lipton, Bruce H., The Biology of Belief 10th Anniversary Edition (S.27) 98% of all illnesses are epigenetic in nature.

-Epigenetic disorders do not affect the genes themselves, but the way they are read.
-Epigenetic disorders are triggered by environmental events outside of the gene 2Lipton, Intelligent Cells, 2006 that may be passed on to subsequent generations.
+Epigenetic disorders do not affect the genes themselves, but the way they are read and expressed.
+Epigenetic disorders are triggered by environmental events outside of the gene, 2Lipton, Biology of Belief, 2006 that can come from outside of the body or from inside the body including the cell.
+Epigenetic disorders may be passed on to subsequent generations.

 Epigenetic changes may occur for the organism’s benefit as well as to its detriment.
 Ultimately, these changes are the result of the way we interact with and adapt to our environment.
 These also include nutritional deficiencies and psychological effects.

 In my experience, epigenetic nutrient deficiencies can lead to individuals having a greater need for certain nutrients, which ultimately cannot be met by diet alone, leading to a lack of energy at the cellular level.
 This may then lead to hormonal imbalances and a shift in the conditions in the neurotransmitters, as well as to problems with detoxification.
-4also see: Walsh, Treating mental illnesses in a different way, 2016.
+4also see: Walsh, Nutrient Power, 2016

-In any case, it can be assumed that “factors that control genes and can influence health are to a large extent interpersonal relationships”.6Bauer, The Memory of the Body, 2016, S. 11
+In any case, it can be assumed that “factors that control genes and can influence health are to a large extent interpersonal relationships”.6Bauer, Das Gedächtnis des Körpers, 2016, S. 11

 Of course, toxins and even medication can cause epigenetic changes.
 For toxins, this is mostly an adverse side effect, but in the case of medication, it is intentional.
 Every time a drug exerts an effect, there is the potential for a direct or indirect epigenetic change.7Csoka, Epigenetic side-effects of common pharmaceuticals, 2009